8.3-1 POLICIES AND PROCEDURES FOR DEALING WITH AND REPORTING POSSIBLE MISCONDUCT IN SCIENCE

 - Association of American Medical Colleges, Framework for Institutional Policies and Procedures to Deal With Misconduct in Research, Washington, D.C., March, 1989.

 - Association of American Universities, Report of the Association of American Universities Committee on the Integrity of Research, Washington, D.C., 1982.

 The following policies and procedures represent the framework of how SVSU will deal with instances of possible misconduct in science:

 - PREVENTION OF MISCONDUCT IN RESEARCH .
 It is the policy of the University to create and maintain an environment in which misconduct is precluded.
 To this end the following procedures are adopted:

-- The Staff Relations Office will conduct an initial orientation on this operations policy for all new faculty and staff likely to be involved in scientific research.
+- The Human Resource Office will conduct an initial orientation on this operations policy for all new faculty and staff likely to be involved in scientific research.
 Each academic college will review this policy at the annual faculty/staff orientation.
 Where possible, standards of ethical scientific research will be incorporated into employee and student handbooks and applicable student course material.